agnesforsberg/katacoda-scenarios/travis-ci-with-react-testing/step3.md

 What is going on here?
 - test() defines a test
-- the first parameter, `'test 2 buttons render'` is a description
+- the first parameter: `'test 2 buttons render'` is a description
 - the second parameter is the function that defines the test
 - `render(<App/>)` renders the App in the testing environment
 - `screen.getAllByRole('button')` returns an array of all buttons on the page